python/mypy/docs/source/common_issues.rst

 before.
-If those cycles become a problem when running your program, there's a trick: if the import is only needed for type annotations in forward references (string literals) or comments, you can write the imports inside ``if False:`` so that they are not executed at runtime.
+If those cycles become a problem when running your program, there's a trick: if the import is only needed for type annotations in forward references (string literals) or comments, you can write the imports inside ``if TYPE_CHECKING:`` so that they are not executed at runtime.
-The reason this works is that mypy (currently) does not analyze unreachable code like this.
 Example:

 File ``foo.py``:

 .. code-block:: python

-   from typing import List
+   from typing import List, TYPE_CHECKING

-   if False:
+   if TYPE_CHECKING:
        import bar

    def listify(arg: 'bar.BarClass') -> 'List[bar.BarClass]':